 This is an especially good side-hustle for late teen or university-aged people who can benefit from sporadic work like this.
 It’s often possible after babysitting for one family to be recommended to one of their friends.
 After a while, you can build up a bit of a network to provide more reliable, periodic work.

 #7 – Set up a dropshipping business

 This is another side income idea which can be done from the comfort of your sofa.
 When you set up a dropshipping business, you would sell the manufacturer’s products on your website under your own marketing.
-It is essentially your responsibility to find, market and sell these products which you then take a cut of the profits.
+It is essentially your responsibility to find, market and sell these products and you then take a cut of the profits.

-This is a low-risk side hustle with low start-up and ongoing costs but as with creating a blog, it does require the initial work in terms of setting up a dropshipping online store, sourcing and pricing your products.
+This is a low-risk side hustle with low start-up and ongoing costs but as with creating a blog, it does require the initial work in terms of setting up a dropshipping online store, and sourcing and pricing your products.
 Here’s a good guide to get started.

 This is similar to becoming a virtual assistant but a bit more geared towards your individual talents.
-For example, if you have always fancied yourself as a graphic designer, you could sign up to a website such as PeoplePerHour.com and offer your services on an hourly or by project rate.
+For example, if you have always fancied yourself as a graphic designer, you could sign up to a website such as PeoplePerHour.com and offer your services at an hourly or by project rate.
 At first, PeoplePerHour takes a slice of the money as the intermediary but as you complete more projects and get a higher rating this fee starts to decline.

 I use PeoplePerHour for minor tasks such as creating featured blog post images but I see offers for things like ‘create a 2000 word blog post for £100’ – so there is money to be made here, particularly if you are consistent and build up a strong reputation.

 #9 – Rent a room to a friend or on Airbnb

 If you own a property with an unused spare room, you’re potentially missing out on hundreds of pounds (or your local currency) each month.
 Renting this room out using Airbnb or even to a friend if you don’t want to live with a stranger is a great way to make some side income.